 However, others using the previous general election as their baseline for representation, disregarding any changes since then, would show such a result as a Labour hold.

-By way of illustration, here is the 2017 UK general election result for Richmond Park, as reported by PA:
+By way of illustration of PA’s convention, here is the 2017 UK general election result for Richmond Park, as reported by PA:

 Note that the result is shown as a Conservative gain from Lib Dem as the Lib Dems took the seat from the Conservatives at a 2016 by-election.
 It is not shown as a Conservative hold, which would be the case if the 2015 general election was used as the baseline and the intervening by-election was ignored.